garykac/shinjuku/design-notes/07-new-cards.md

 <a href="images/card-pie-72.png"><img src="images/card-pie-72.png" height="400px" /></a>

-On the Tokyo map, the card distribution is:
+On the Tokyo map, the card distribution is now:

 <a href="maps/card-counts-72.jpg"><img src="maps/card-counts-72.jpg" height="400px" width="400px" /></a>